-We found this practice was providing safe care in accordance with the relevant regulations.
+We found that this practice was providing safe care in accordance with the relevant regulations.

 The practice had systems and processes to provide safe care and treatment.
-They used learning from incidents and complaints to help them improve.
+They used learning from complaints to help them improve.
+The processes for documenting and learning from incidents required improvements.

-Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
+Staff knew how to recognise the signs of abuse and how to report concerns.

-Staff were qualified for their roles and the practice completed essential recruitment checks.
+Staff were qualified for their roles and the practice completed recruitment checks.
+Some information was missing from staff personnel files and an action plan was produced to ensure the necessary documentation was available.

 Premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.
+The registered manager took immediate action when an incident took place that did not reflect current guidance.

 The practice had suitable arrangements for dealing with medical and other emergencies.
+Some items required replacement and this was immediately addressed by staff.

-We found this practice was providing effective care in accordance with the relevant regulations.
+We found that this practice was providing effective care in accordance with the relevant regulations.

 The dentists assessed patients' needs and provided care and treatment in line with recognised guidance.
-Patients described the treatment they received as gentle, caring and very good.
+Patients described the treatment they received as exceptional and excellent.
 The dentists discussed treatment with patients so they could give informed consent and recorded this in their records.